convexset/meteor-template-level-subs-cache/README.md

 );
 ```

-... actually, that last parameter should be reactive, which leads us to the next section.
+... actually, that last parameter should, instead of being a function without a a reactive dependency, be a function with a reactive dependency.
+Something on the template instance might change `numArticlesPerPage` (the number of articles to display per page?) that necessitates a change in the subscription's parameters.
+This leads us to the next section.

 #### Reactive Arguments